sdetweil/samplePlugin/readme.md

     defines the configuration schema for your plugin.
     You can look at example schema and test your own at https://smart-mirror.io/playground/ see the form documentation here https://github.com/jsonform/jsonform/wiki
-  * the sample provides a single text string to be used by the plugin if not supplied, the service provides a default message string
+  * the sample provides a single text string to be used by the plugin.
+    If not supplied, the service provides a default message string
 - index.html - *required* if there is content to display the html portion for your plugin.  this should use angular directives to generate the plugin content This must be added to the main index.html to determine where it will be rendered.